 Waterproofing membrane may have to be applied on various substrates like tiled surface, china chips surface, concrete surface, moist surface, surface with moss/fungus, etc.

-Adhesion of waterproofing varies from surface to surface which can turn into varied performance for the end-user.
+Adhesion of roof waterproofing varies from surface to surface which can turn into varied performance for the end-user.
 To have a guaranteed uniform functioning, a suitable surface preparation recommended by the manufacturer and proper primer is crucial to achieving appropriate adhesion to the base substrate.

 2. Treatment of existing cracks